Finding a fast food restaurant that offers foods that fit within your macronutrient goals can be difficult.

 110 calories, 3g protein, 18g carbs, 4g fat

 Chipotle is a classic Macro-friendly restaurant.
-They have a variety of healthy and delicious options that will fit into your diet.
-I must warn you though, that the saturated fat and sodium content of these meals can add up quickly.
+They have various healthy and delicious options that will fit into your diet.
+I must warn you, though, that these meals’ saturated fat and sodium content can add up quickly.

 The Macro-friendly options at Chipotle are: